tambeta/scripts/README.md

 ## backup

-From the script header:

 ```
 See the example .backup.conf for configuration options and details.
 ```

 ## mp3tag

-From the script header:

 ```
 Copy filename in the form of "artist - title.mp3" to mp3 tags, or vice